Harish-Srinivas-07/saec-login/README.md

 3. The automation script uses Selenium to interact with the login page:
    - It enters your SAEC College credentials.
    - Navigates through the portal to perform actions like accessing exam results and personal details.
+   - Retrieves a name from the UG fees payment portal database.
+   - Combines the date of birth (DOB) to crack the password.
 4. The script ensures secure handling of credentials and automates the logout process when needed.

 ### Usage